caprica/youtube-comments/README.md

 _Note: It currently returns __top-level__ comments only, not the threaded replies, as fetching all replies will make potentially very many additional API requests.
-By default, there is an available quota of 10,000 API requests per day, for videos with thousands of threads then fetching all of those individual threads could easily exhaust the quota._
+By default, there is an available quota of 10,000 API requests per day, for videos with thousands of threads then fetching all of those individual threads could easily exhaust the quota.
+The stats option at least returns the total count of all comments._

 ## Prerequisites